 Marketing and Programming Director - Houston Museum of African American Culture

 Like most millennials, a large part of my identity is rooted in my Hogwarts house (it's Hufflepuff for anyone asking), my monthly wine box subscription, and my love for tacos.
-I also enjoy listening to true crime podcasts, learning how to new cook dishes, hosting large parties and kickbacks with my husband (we're both only children), and developing a newfound love for gardening and taking care of plants.
+I also enjoy listening to true crime podcasts, learning how to cook new dishes, hosting large parties and kickbacks with my husband (we're both only children), and developing a newfound love for gardening and taking care of plants.
 And of course, I love traveling and museums.

-As a kid, I went to school exactly 7 blocks from our Museum District, back when Houston was a completely different city and 3rd ward was balancing between affluence and dilapidation, depending on the street.
+As a kid, I went to school exactly seven blocks from our Museum District, back when Houston was a completely different city and 3rd ward was balancing between affluence and dilapidation, depending on the street.
 Our almost bi-weekly field trips to various museums in the area cemented my love for museums and the arts, so much so that at 16, I started working at the Children's Museum of Houston.